cautor555/NumisList/readMe.txt

-NumisList version 2.1
+NumisList version 2.1.1

-** v2.1 Changes UI theme using custom swing objects, default colors and icons
+** v2.1.1 Fixes minor bug in appActions when coin is added

 Thank you for using NumisList!